foyer-rs/foyer/rfcs/disk-cache-codec.md

 - Checksum algorithm and checksum.
 - Payload alignment, or enough information to validate it.

 The block-engine v2 layout should use an aligned payload start instead of placing the payload immediately after the current 36-byte header.
 A fixed 64-byte header is a reasonable initial option, but the implementation must derive offsets from codec-declared alignment rather than relying on a constant that happens to be aligned.
 Codec alignment must be a power of two and must not exceed I/O page alignment unless an engine explicitly advertises a stronger guarantee.
+Validation must use the actual payload slice pointer; a 4K-aligned backing allocation does not imply that every `Bytes` slice is aligned.

 Recovery behavior: